Common Minke Whale

 Use

-In Greenland, the meat of the common minke whale is a welcome food.
-The skin and subcutaneous fat, called mattak, is also consumed.
-The ventral grooves (Greenlandicqiporaq) are considered a particular delicacy.
-The baleen and bones are sometimes used for carving and other crafts.
-Consumption of minke whale meat in Greenland over the past decade has been roughly 340 tonnes annually, making the minke whale hunt the largest source of whale meat in Greenland (Greenland 2012).
+In Greenland, common minke whale meat is a valued food, with the skin and subcutaneous fat (mattak) and ventral grooves (qiporaq) considered delicacies.
+Baleen and bones are sometimes used for crafts.
+Greenland consumes approximately 340 tonnes of common minke whale meat annually, making it the largest source of whale meat in the country (Greenland, 2012).

 Iceland